 How to get a job in public relations

 You could definitely grow your knowledge of PR.
-For example, there are some really great PR courses on Skillshare.
-Here are two that caught my eye to build your skillset and your portfolio!
+Here are two courses that caught my eye to build your skill set and your portfolio!

 - DIY Public Relations: Craft Your Press Release